 Meet the ALP Board of Directors

-Donna Olney Kohler - Fig Street Inn, Cape Charles, Virginia
+Donna Olney Kohler - Owner & Innkeeper, Fig Street Inn, Cape Charles, Virginia

-John P. Finneran - Caldwell House Bed and Breakfast, Salisbury Mills, New York
+John P. Finneran - Owner, Caldwell House Bed and Breakfast, Salisbury Mills, New York

 Prior to forming the Finneran Family LLC, John was the Senior VP and CFO for The Edison Mission Group (1999 - 2011) (“EMG”) the unregulated power generation, energy trading, and Investment business of Edison International (“EIX”).
 Chairman, CEO, and Managing Member of the Finneran Family LLC whose principal operations include investments in Real Estate and Marketable Securities.
 Among the Group’s holdings include the Caldwell House Bed and Breakfast - a multi-award winning fourteen room Inn located near the USMA at West Point.